Skip to content

 Eugene & Zita Bissell’s Maple Way

-Mr. and Mrs. Bissell renamed the estate “Maple Way” and lived there from 1946-1950.
-Mr. Bissell was executive vice-president of the Continental Grain Company in New York City and was a member of the NY Produce Exchange (noted in 1922) .
-The Bissell’s did not acquire the peach and apple orchards.
+Mr. and Mrs. Bissell renamed the estate “Maple Way” and lived there from 1946 to 1950.
+Mr. Bissell was executive vice-president of the Continental Grain Company in New York City and was a member of the NY Produce Exchange (noted in 1922).
+The Bissells did not acquire the peach and apple orchards.
 Those stayed with George Lee.

-It was noted that in 1947, John Jacob Astor bought a tract of 11.3 acres from the Lee’s in 1947.
-There was a map that showed a dirt road that went from the back of the estate over towards what is now Ridge High School.
+It was noted that in 1947, John Jacob Astor bought an 11.3-acre tract from the Lee’s in 1947.
+There was a map showing a dirt road running from the back of the estate towards what is now Ridge High School.
 This road was called “Maple Way.”
-In August 1950, the Bissell’s sold their Maple Way home and moved to Plainfield, New Hampshire.
-Eugene, born March 26, 1894 , died in June 1965 at the age of 71 in Vermont.
-His wife Zita Gatlin Kaye Bissell also passed in 1965.
+In August 1950, the Bissells sold their Maple Way home and moved to Plainfield, New Hampshire.
+Eugene, born March 26, 1894, died in June 1965 at the age of 71 in Vermont.
+His wife, Zita Gatlin Kaye Bissell, also passed away in 1965.
 Both are buried in Brooklyn, NY.

 1950 – 1968